Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 3. E-Commerce & Retail

 With 78% of UAE online shoppers already purchasing through mobile platforms, Saudi Arabia's e-commerce sector is accelerating rapidly.
-Super apps — applications offering multiple integrated services within a single platform — are gaining serious traction across the Middle East.
+Super apps, meaning applications that offer multiple integrated services within a single platform, are gaining serious traction across the Middle East.
 Localized e-commerce platforms with Arabic-first interfaces, multi-currency support, and local payment gateways are well-positioned for growth.

 4. Logistics & Smart Transportation